uphold/validator.js-asserts/README.md

 ### NotEmpty
 Tests if the value is not an empty (empty object, empty array, empty string, etc).

+### NullOr
+Tests if the value is a `null` or validates agains the assert received as an argument.

 ### NullOrBoolean
 Tests if the value is a `null` or `boolean`.